Reduce your rate and repayment with a 15-year refinance mortgage

 In addition, homeowners who have reaped the benefit of rising home values are more likely to qualify for a 15-year loan, because they will have a lower loan-to-value ratio.

 A 15-year loan typically carries a lower interest rate than a 30-year loan.
-For example, on January 6, 2019, one national lender quoted a refinance rate for a 30-year fixed-rate loan at 4.375 percent.
-That same lender offered borrowers 3.625 percent for its 15-year product.
+For example, one lender might be quoting a 30-year fixed-rate loan at 4.375 percent and a 15-year fixed rate at 3.625.

 That’s a difference, or “spread,” of .75 percent — a pretty substantial difference.